llafuente/language-spec/spec/language/types/structured.md

 *Semantics*

-1. A `struct` is an aggregate type with contiguous memory type which members can have distinct types.
+1. A `struct` is an aggregate type with contiguous memory type which fields can have distinct types.

+A struct is composed of:

+* fields: named value that occupy memory
+* getter/setters: named value that don't occupy memory (syntax sugar)
+* methods: named function that has the type as first parameter

+`properties` are the set of fields + getters + setters

+`members` are the set of fields + getters + setters + methods.

 *Constraints*